Come Write in Dingle, Ireland in 2026!

 $2,200

-Your payment of $2,200 includes eight morning-long seminars, eight luchtime craft talks, afternoon lectures and readings, a welcome dinner, and an afternoon reception.
-Plus extensive amounts of inspiration, and literary/life experiences beyond compare.
+Your payment covers eight 2 ½-hour-long workshops, eight hour-long afternoon writing sessions, eight afternoon lectures, eight readings, a welcome dinner and an afternoon reception, plus extensive amounts of inspiration and literary/life experiences beyond compare.

 Varied

-You must pay for your own air travel, ground transportation and lodging.
-Upon acceptance into the workshop, you’ll receive suggestions for all those categories.
+You must pay for your own air travel, ground transportation, lodging, and all meals except the welcome dinner.
+Upon acceptance into the workshop, you’ll receive suggestions for all those categories, and a discount code for rooms we’ve reserved for our writers at Base Dingle, a short walk from our headquarters of Bambury’s Guest House.

 Photo Gallery